Foula: Toponym

-The name "Foula" derives from Old Norse Fugley, "bird island": compare the Faroese name of the island of Fugloy, "bird island", and Scottish Gaelic Fughlaigh.
+The name "Foula" comes from the Old Norse Fugley 'bird island'.
+On some early Modern maps (such as Willem Blaeu's 1654 map of Orkney and Shetland), it is called Fule or Thule.
+The former – pronounced "foo-lay"– is just an alternative spelling of Foula.
+The latter is due to ancient sources – notably Tacitus' Agricola – often locating the mythical land of Thule in the Shetland Islands region, and the phonetic closeness of the island's name.
+However, the Ancient Norse name post-dates the Thule narrative and is not connected to it.

 Geography

-Foula lies in the Atlantic Ocean, 15 nmi west of Walls in Shetland.
-It was part of Walls civil parish.
+Foula lies in the Atlantic Ocean, 15 nmi west of Walls on Mainland, Shetland.
+It was part of Walls civil parish and now is in the parish of Walls and Sandness.
 The island is about 2+1/2 by 3+1/2 mi, with a low-lying coastal strip along the east side.
-With an area of 12.7 km2, it is the seventh largest and most westerly of the Shetland Islands.
+With an area of 12.7 km2, it is the eighth largest and most westerly of the Shetland Islands.
 It rises from low broken cliffs in the east to precipitous 150–365 m cliffs in the west.
 The island has five peaks, rising to 418 m at the Sneug and 376 m at the Kame.
 At the north end is Gaada Stack, a natural arch and towards the south-west is Da Sneck Ida Smaalie, a spectacular 30 m deep and 2 m wide crack in the cliffs.
 Foula lies on the same latitude as Saint Petersburg.

-Foula has a population of 38 people, living in Hametun and Ham.
+In 2011 Foula had a population of 30 people, living in Hametun and Ham.
+At the time of the 2022 census the resident population was 17.
 Islanders previously made a living from fishing – first for whitefish, then lobster.
 Today, most islanders are crofters with income from sheep farming and birdwatching tourism.
+The island retains a post office in Ham.

-A hidden reef, the "Hoevdi Grund" or the Shaalds o' Foula, lies just over 3 km east of Foula between the island and the Shetland Mainland.
+A hidden reef, the "Hoevdi Grund" or the "Shaalds o' Foula", lies just over 3 km east of Foula between the island and the Shetland Mainland.
 Tides here can reach 12 kn, and as the reef comes to within less than a metre of the surface, it poses a significant threat to shipping.

 Transport

-BK Marine Limited operates the ferry service from Ham to Walls on the Shetland mainland.
+BK Marine Limited operates the ferry service from Ham to Walls on Mainland, Shetland.
 New Advance carries up to 12 passengers and completes the voyage in about two hours.
 Flights take off from Foula Airfield to Tingwall Airport.
 A ferry service ran from Foula to Scalloway until 2010.

 There is little shelter for boats in the island.
 The only beach is at the head of Ham Voe on the east coast.
 Local boats, including the mail boat, are hauled out of the water.

 Wildlife

 The island's 370 m cliffs are home to numerous birds, including Arctic terns, red-throated divers and great skuas, and birders make up the bulk of visitors to the island.
+The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports large colonies of cliff- and moorland-nesting seabirds.